 7) So you’ll never support NFC?

 Masabi already supports NFC in our ticket validators allowing them to be used to check both smartcards or barcodes, and we will make use of NFC wherever is practical and widespread in a given market, with the right technical capabilities on the phones.
+We also use NFC-based smartcards in the City of Fort Collins (US) so they can act as account-based tokens and allow riders to travel without needing to buy a ticket or understand fares.

 Right now Barcode provides the most pragmatic and practical solution for the majority of users.
 All of the technology in our Justride platform is architected to support a wide range of possible ticket types - whether it be NFC, Bluetooth or contactless credit or debit cards.
 All of the back-end systems and scanning software in Justride will support all of these technologies both as traditional tickets and also as tokens within an Account Based Ticketing system, making an investment in our technology future proof.